君の闇私の光 (Your Dark My Light) © 2015 Gerald E Nigma

 Six artifacts.
 Six seals.
 Six guilds.
 To protect against the eminent threat of Lilith coming back, they hid the artifacts, but recorded their locations?
 That doesn’t add up.
 Furthermore, why seek them now?
 Wouldn’t it just be safer to keep them where they are?
 Besides, the seals themselves would deter anyone from trying to collect them.
 It takes knowledge of seal spells to dispel them.
 Both my uncle and I know these teachings.

 As a precautionary plan to ensure the safety of the artifacts remain in tact, I suppose I can’t dispute it.
 The threat which exists is more of a concern than the lost possibility of reliance.
 If the guilds had trained personnel such as myself and my uncle, there shouldn’t be any underlying concerns.
 The unknown is just as a fearsome as the threat itself.
 Lilitu is a spiritual form of Lilith.
 To show up now means the seals have weakened, or worse.
 Maybe Lilitu has planned to release her physical form by undoing the seals and regain dominion over the world it once controlled.
 A powerful demon like that is not a demon to reckon with.
 But the demon must have some help somewhere.

 That voice from the shadows in the woods!
 That must be the connection to Lilitu, though we have not encountered another demon since.
 We might be under surveillance.
 Lilitu’s confidant may be following our movements.
 I must keep wary of any sudden changes.

 For now, I think I’ll lightly rest since we aren’t able to go anywhere.
-Keep my eyes shut but my ears open.
-Something tells me that this quiet ride will become terribly dangerous.
+Keep my eyes shut, but my ears open.
+Something tells me that this quiet ride will become terribly dangerous very quickly.